nasaharvest/crop-mask/README.md

 ```
 This command does the following:
 1. Gets latest docker image
+2. Attaches host GPU to docker image
-2. Downloads tif files from Google Drive
+3. Downloads tif files from Google Drive
-3. Splits tif files so they are ready for inference
+4. Splits tif files so they are ready for inference
-4. Runs inference on each of the split files
+5. Runs inference on each of the split files

 #### Building the docker image locally
 ```